 Data assets section is expanded or click on the arrow to toggle it and open up the list of data assets.

-XXX may be your username or the username of the person who granted you data access) to check it, then click the 3 vertical dots to the right, and select the
+XXX may be your initials or the initials of the person who granted you data access) to open it.
+If this is the first time you are opening the data asset, you will be asked to unlock the connection with your personal credentials.
+Click the

 Data Refinery will launch and open to the